brownieboy/react-bootstrap-slider/README.md

+# DEPRECATED ⛔️

+I no longer have the time to maintain this project.
+If anybody else wants to take on ownership and maintenance then I'd be happy to hand it over, although I've no idea how one actually does that!

 # React Bootstrap Slider

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It was then ejected due to jQuery issue (see below).